-“Your work will be looked after Sir, you just have to pay some of your extra pennies… for the file to proceed”- the common old line that many must have come across.
+“Your work will be looked after, sir.
+You just have to pay some extra pennies for the file to proceed,” an age-old tactic that many of us must have come across.

-But today, I think, the aam janata can really give it a chance cornering the skeptic approach and allowing demonetization go hand in hand with unity in diversity.
-Of course, results are already witnessed when millions of people who despite their agonies arising out of note ban has supported whole-heartedly in the new black money eradication mission, and have abide as asked so far.
-So, it’s public participation, their cooperation, faith and awareness regarding anti-corruption thereby combating the black money dwellers.
-The drudgery’s may continue for some more time but in the long run it shall sooth the economy.
-Not forgetting about the successful Jan dhan mission, the LPG scheme and the recent Income declaration scheme , the citizens shall give time for the mess to get stable as great things really needs time to happen.
-I believe!
-But Modiji, your dream of a better India and providing peaceful sleep to the entire country can really be a possibility if the potholes (as mentioned above) are not ignored.
-They need to be bandaged sooner or else demonetization may evolve as a conundrum with all efforts in vain.
-It is mercy for what the honest citizens of your country are asking for.
-And being the humble citizens of the country, I believe, today, we shall not let it go off rather shall give a chance to support the new move of democratic India, no matter how harsh the routes be as it is high time for combating the evil corruption and combat black money.
-Long Live a happy India
+Modiji, your dream of a better India and providing peaceful sleep to the entire country can really be a possibility if these potholes are not ignored.
+They need to be bandaged sooner, or else demonetisation might evolve to be a conundrum with all efforts in vain.
+It is what the honest citizens of your country are asking for and being the humble citizens of the country, I believe, today, we shall not let it go.
+They shall give a chance to support the new move of a democratic India, no matter how harsh the routes be, it is high time that we combat evil corruption and black money.
+Long live happy India.